 Making Fine Wines Requires Installing Fine Rotary Shaft Seals

 In a single year, between 2010 and 2011, wine consumption in the United States saw a 4.5% increase.
 In 2011, total U.S. wine consumption stood at 849 million gallons.
 By 2016, it was 949 million gallons.
 Clearly, demand is up and shows no signs of heading in the other direction.
 Greater demand requires upgrades in wine production, and that need affects–among other kinds of equipment–pumps and seals.

 Finding the right rotary seal for a delicate process

 Wine making is an exacting practice.
 Anything that might damage the taste or appearance of the wine has to be avoided.
 So, especially in large-volume production, seal leakage must be avoided to eliminate the chance of contamination.
 Therefore finding reliable sealing technology within the seal industry has become crucial to the quality and the saleability of the final product.

 From receiving hoppers to pumice press conveyors and tank conveyors, rotary shaft seals are an integral wine making equipment component.
 But they’re subject to a challenging environment.
 Acids, sand and pumice cause damage to bearings, short service life, unscheduled maintenance, and sanitation problems.
 Waste packs, stuffing boxes and lip seals don’t offer the kind of durability and reliability that are called for.
 The job falls to rotary shaft seals, and CinchSeal rotary seals appear to lead the way in durability and reliability as well as ease of use.

 Why CinchSeal rotary shaft seals for wine making?

 Especially in a tough environment, such as that created by wine making, a lot can go wrong with a rotary shaft seal.
-And that’s a real problem because seals are so important to the wine making process.
+And that’s a real problem because industrial seals are so important to the wine making process.
 Bearing damage is just one example.